 I'm not a huge fan of biscotti, and I have made it once before, but I was a bit pushed for time this weekend as I went to Aberdeen to visit my brother.
 I would have liked to have given the biscuit box a try, maybe when I have more time!
 I loved how Tamal dipped his in chocolate so I decided to do the same as I think it improves the presentation and overall look of the biscotti.

-I started by toasting 145g blanched almonds.
-I laid them out onto a lined baking tray and popped them in the oven on 180C/350F/Gas Mark 4 for 8 minutes.
+To start I toasted blanched almonds.
+I laid them out onto a lined baking tray and popped them in the oven for 8 minutes.

 Once they were toasted I left them to cool, then chopped them up.

-For the biscuit dough I weighed out 260g plain flour, 150g granulated white sugar, 1 tsp baking powder and a pinch of salt.
+For the biscuit dough I weighed out plain flour, granulated white sugar, baking powder and a pinch of salt.
 I mixed them together.

-In a separate bowl I beat 3 eggs with 1 tsp vanilla extract and 1/2 tsp almond extract.
-I also added the zest of 1 orange.
+In a separate bowl I beat eggs with vanilla extract and almond extract, and added orange zest.

 I mixed the wet and dry ingredients together, along with the chopped almonds, which made a very wet dough.

-I baked the dough on 150C/300F/Gas Mark 2 for 35 minutes.
+It baked for 35 minutes.
 Depending on your oven it will take 30-40 minutes.
-I left it to cool for about 30 minutes.
+Then I left it to cool for about 30 minutes.

-I used a serrated knife to carefully slice the cooked dough.
-I baked the slices again for 20 minutes, turning them over at the 10 minutes mark.
+I used a serrated knife to carefully slice the cooked dough, then I baked the slices again for 20 minutes, turning them over at the 10 minutes mark.
 They were nice and crisp and when I pressed them in the middle there was no give.

-I was really pleased with my second attempt at biscotti!
-It went much better this time and I actually really liked them!
-So they must’ve been alright.
+I was really pleased with my biscotti!
+I really liked them!
 The almond flavour was lovely and the orange came through, if you wanted a stronger orange flavour you could double up the zest quantity, but I was happy with how these turned out.
 They were just crunchy enough so no risk of any teeth breaking!
-I think I’m going to go and have one with a hot drink…
+I think I'm going to go and have one with a hot drink...

 - 145 g Blanched almonds